chanzuckerberg/cellxgene-documentation/community-extensions.md

 ### cellxgene-VIP \(Visualization in Plugin\)

 [cellxgene-VIP](https://github.com/interactivereport/cellxgene_VIP) enables cellxgene to generate violin, stacked violin, stacked bar, heatmap, volcano, embedding, dot, track, density, 2D density, sankey and dual-gene plot in high-resolution SVG/PNG format.
-It also performs differential gene expression analysis and provides a Command Line Interface \(CLI\) for advanced users to perform analysis using python and R.
+It also performs differential gene expression analysis and provides a Command Line Interface \(CLI\) for advanced users to perform analysis using python and R. It can handle visualization of spatial transcriptomics data from multiple slides and create joint plot of 10X multiome data as well.

 ### Galaxy